random689/tp/docs/UserGuide.md

 - tag
 - involvement

-(Comment: again, this is unclear!)

 Format:
-- `filterTeacher [INVOLVEMENT] [t/][TAG]…​`
+- `filterTeacher [INVOLVEMENT] [t/TAG]…​`

-(Comment: this is also unclear)

 Filters by involvement first, to filter by tag, add `t/`, followed by tag terms behind

+More than 1 tag filter is allowed e.g.  `INVOLVEMENT [t/TAG] [t/TAG]`.

 The filter category is not case-sensitive e.g. “teacher” same as “TEACHER” but "t/" is not the same as "T/".

 Filters for involvement/tags containing the user input e.g. searching "nuts" will also contain results with "donuts".

-More than 1 filter is allowed e.g.  `INVOLVEMENT_FILTER_CATERGORY [t/] [TAG_FILTER CATERGORY] [TAG_FILTER CATERGORY]`.
+Only alphanumeric terms are allowed.

 Example:
-- `filterTeacher Math Dept t/rep` - will return all teachers with the involvement containing “Math Dept” and tag containing “rep”.
+- `filterTeacher Math Dept t/rep` - will return all teachers with the involvement containing “Math“ and “Dept” and tags containing “rep”.
-- `filterTeacher Math Dept` - will return all teachers with the involvement containing “Math Dept”.
+- `filterTeacher Math Dept` - will return all teachers with the involvement containing “Math“ and “Dept”.
-- `filterTeacher t/colleague admin` - will return all teachers with the tag containing “colleague” and "admin".
+- `filterTeacher t/colleague t/admin` - will return all teachers with the tag containing “colleague” and "admin".

 #### List all teachers : `listTeacher`